zwright101/assignment-unit-2.2/README.md

-# Prime Tier 1 Week 2
+# Prime Tier 1 Week 2 - Part 2

 This week we introduced the programming language of the Internet, JavaScript.
 With JavaScript we can make our websites smart by adding interactivity and logic.